Shrutii07/WindBorneApplication/README.md

 1. Clone this repository or download the source code.
 2. Open the `index.html` file in a modern web browser that supports WebGL.

-## Contributing

-Contributions to improve the application are welcome.
-Please feel free to submit pull requests or open issues to discuss potential enhancements.